GTretiakov/memory_game_ms2/README.md

 It was created to help you improve your memory while having fun.

 ## UX
-An ispiration for this project comes from a game I found on memozor.com, a free memory games website, where you can find a big variety of memory gemes with different styles.
+An inspiration for this project comes from a game I found on memozor.com, a free memory games website, where you can find a big variety of memory games with different styles.
 <br/>Link to the game: https://www.memozor.com/other-memory-games/numbers-memory-games/light-up-numbers
+I waned my game to be custom, so I decreased the quantity of numbers from 30 to 9 and added a Start button that starts the game.